Can Dogs Be Allergic to Potatoes? Yes, and Grain-Free Is Why

 Yes — dogs can be allergic to potatoes, and the rate is climbing fast.

 3–5% of food-allergic dogs react to potato proteins (primarily patatin, which makes up ~40% of total potato protein).
-That rate was far lower 15 years ago.
+The figure climbed substantially between 2010 and 2023 as grain-free formulas pushed potato-based carbohydrates into mainstream supermarket bags.
 The driver isn't genetics — it's exposure.
-As the grain-free diet category exploded, 60–70% of grain-free formulas now use potato as the primary carbohydrate, and dogs eating "grain-free chicken-and-potato" kibble for years develop sensitization the same way they develop sensitization to any repeatedly-consumed protein.
+As the grain-free diet category expanded, 60–70% of grain-free formulas now use potato as the primary carbohydrate, and dogs eating "grain-free chicken-and-potato" kibble for years develop sensitisation the same way they develop sensitisation to any repeatedly-consumed protein.
+My own Cockapoo's safe-foods list has narrowed over seven years to salmon, venison and vegetables specifically because we ruled potato out during one of his reintroduction rounds.

 The trap most owners don't know about: white potato and sweet potato cross-react in 60–75% of cases.
 Switching from a "chicken-and-potato" formula to "chicken-and-sweet-potato" almost never resolves the allergy, because both contain similar structural proteins.
 True potato avoidance means switching the carb family entirely — rice, peas, tapioca, quinoa, or oats.